Engaging the Grassroots: Social Justice and Biodiversity

 New Ruralism Experiments: Taipei and Taoyuan

-Food and land have always been the two dimensions structuring our imaginations of what rural or countries mean to our modern urban lives.
+Food and land have always been the two dimensions structuring our imaginations of what the rural or countryside means to urban lives.
 Within the small group of “New Ruralism experiments,” we invited 15 participants to engage in formulating the new meaning of rural and the new imaginations of countries from our cross-cultural practices in our own communities and within our own societies.
-Our workshop targeted the balance among biodiversity, local economy, and native wisdom.
+Our workshop targeted the balance between biodiversity, local economy, and native wisdom.
 Interested participants are encouraged to submit comparable case studies and papers that could be useful in dialogue and exchange.
 Local settings for our small group workshops and events were held in the tea country Pinglin and a few peri-urban communities in Northern Taiwan, such as Tucheng or Longtan.

 Wetland Conservation: Xinchen, Budai